upstate-csci-200-master/project-01/README.md

 Write a Java program named RandomStrings.java that does the following:

 for a grade of C:
-  - read in an integer and use this to seed your random number generator (see this example: https://www.geeksforgeeks.org/random-setseed-method-in-java-with-examples/)
   - read in a string
-  - set your random number generator using a seed of 100
+  - set your random number generator using a seed of 100 (example: https://www.geeksforgeeks.org/random-setseed-method-in-java-with-examples/)
-  - pick a random number between 0 and the length of the string-1
+  - pick a random number between 1 and the length of the string-1 (example: https://www.codegrepper.com/code-examples/java/java+random+number+between+1+and+10)
-  - output a new string that removes the letter at the random number
+  - output a new string that removes the letter at the random number position of the string
   - for example if the string is HELLO JOHN and the random number is 3, output HELO JOHN
   - another example if string is GOODBYE SALLY and the random number is 0, output OODBYE SALLY
   - if string is GOODBYE SALLY and the random number is 12, output GOODBYE SALL
+  - if string is 123456789 and random number is 6, output 12345789

 for a grade of B: